sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 as WebAssembly.

 ## Compiling for WebAssembly
-A Major component of speedup from WebAssembly comes from the compilation.
+A major component of speedup from WebAssembly comes from the compilation.
 Using JavaScript, your JavaScript engine would go through the phases of parsing, baseline compilation, optimizing compiler, re-optimizing and bail out, execute and garbage collection to run an application.